 Part 4 — Disciplinary proceedings

+26C.
+Application of Part

+This Part applies, with any necessary modifications, to a former licensee or permit holder in relation to conduct occurring while the person was a licensee or permit holder in the same way as it applies to a licensee or permit holder.

+[Regulation 26C inserted in Gazette 29 Apr 2016 p.
+1339.]

 27. Disciplinary matters defined

 For the purposes of this Part, each of the following is a disciplinary matter —

-(a) the licence or permit was obtained by fraud or misrepresentation;
+(a) the licensee or permit holder has obtained a licence or permit because of incorrect or misleading information;

 (b) the licensee or permit holder is no longer a fit and proper person to hold the licence or permit;